What: Photography and adventure camp alongside local Oaxacan teens

 What about technology?

 We are a technology device-free camp with the obvious exception of your child’s stand-alone camera.
 Phones and other wired devices are an incredible distraction from the world around us.
 They can have an especially negative impact when we are trying to immerse ourselves in a new culture.
 It keeps us at arms length from our experience and from one another.
-I wrote a post on teens, technology, and travel that explains more.
+We wrote a post on teens, technology, and travel that explains more.

 Feedback from campers has been that they are glad they didn’t have their phones!
 They say they feel more connected to each other, their surroundings, and even that the days feel longer with so much more that they are taking in.